-In extreme cases, for example physical violence- where a child has been hurt or theft has occurred these procedures will be accelerated.
-Pupil safety is paramount and any pupil who has injured another with intent, will be withdrawn from the class for the remainder of the day.
-In addition, parents are contacted immediately in the event of injury to pupils or staff.
-A pupil leaving the classroom/school premises without permission is also a very serious incident and will be reported to headteacher and family.
-This may result in fixed term exclusion.
-EYFS In EYFS, we recognise that children need time and lots of modelling in order to understand how to take turns, share resources and follow the expectations and rules of the school day.
+In EYFS, we recognise that children need time and lots of modelling in order to understand how to take turns, share resources and follow the expectations and rules of the school day.
 The children respond well to visual aids and the reward or consequence needs to be instant.
 It also needs to be made explicit to the children so they understand the behaviour.
 With this in mind, the whole school behaviour policy is differentiated to meet the needs of pupils in EYFS.
-If a child is reaching the 'Red Road' and displaying the same behaviour on numerous occasions in a half-term then a supportive behaviour meeting will be held with the class teacher and parents.
-The right behaviour will be modelled with the child and opportunities to apply this in a small group.
+If a child is reaching the Red Road and displaying the same behaviour more than 3 times in a half-term, then a supportive behaviour meeting will be held with the class teacher and parents.
+The correct behaviour will be modelled with the child together with opportunities to practise and apply this in a small group.
 If there are further incidents of 'Red Behaviour' then Consequence Letters will be issued in line with the rest of the school.